 Creating SSRS Shared Data Source

-TIP: Please refer to Creating SSRS Project article to understand the steps involved in creating a new project.
+TIP: Please refer to Creating Project article to understand the steps involved in creating a new project.

 - Type: Please select the connection type from the drop-down list